 How long does COBRA coverage last?

-COBRA usually lasts 18 months for job loss or reduced hours, and 36 months for divorce, death, or a dependent aging out.
-Some situations allow for extensions.
+Short answer: COBRA coverage generally lasts 18 months for job loss or reduced hours and up to 36 months for certain other qualifying events, with limited situations allowing extensions.

 What events trigger COBRA eligibility?

-COBRA is triggered by events like job loss, reduced hours, divorce, death of the employee, or a child aging out—if they result in loss of group health coverage.
+Short answer: COBRA eligibility is triggered when a qualifying event, such as job loss, reduced hours, divorce, death of the employee, or a dependent aging out, causes a loss of group health coverage.

 What is COBRA coverage and who qualifies for it?

-COBRA allows eligible employees and dependents to continue their group health coverage after losing it due to job loss, reduced hours, or other qualifying events—if the employer is subject to COBRA.
+Short answer: COBRA allows certain employees, spouses, and dependents to continue their employer-sponsored group health coverage after a qualifying event causes a loss of coverage, as long as the employer is subject to COBRA.

 Are HRAs a COBRA-eligible benefit?